kawaiiDango/pano-native-components/Readme.md

 A JNI lib, used for accessing some native APIs on desktop, that are not possible with JVM.

-This project was compiled with rust nightly.
-It may use features that are not available in rust stable.

 ### Build

 ```